-Twenty years on, are Will Thacker and Anna Scott still together?
+Are Will Thacker and Anna Scott still together more than 20 years later?
 In the end, did their separate worlds manage to mesh for the long run?

 Let's just say yes, totally.
 Plus, as you remember from the end of Notting Hill, they have at least one child together.
 But their ultimate compatibility isn't even the most pressing question!